 Conformance Information

-This section provides information and requirements about how manufacturers can use the features of this document to assess whether a voting system conforms to the VVSG Principles and Guidelines.
+This section provides information and requirements about how manufacturers can use the material in this document to assess whether a voting system conforms to the VVSG Principles and Guidelines.
 Conformance here means only that the requirements of the VVSG have been met; it does not imply certification according to the EAC’s Voting System Certification Program.

 Organization and Structure of VVSG 2.0 Requirements